CAN WE FIND JOY AFTER LOSING EVERYTHING?

 FINDING JOY IN GOD ALONE

 When I keep my eyes and thoughts on Jesus, my perspective radically changes.
 Only then can I find happiness apart from my circumstances.
 I can experience joy in simply being with Christ, poring over his word, talking to him constantly, sensing his presence everywhere I go.
 Amazingly, this joy strangely grows deeper in adversity.
 I have found that when the intensity of the storm has passed, I then long for the fellowship I had with God in the hurricane.
-In adversity, I have learned to rely on God’s strength, which is made perfect in my weakness..
+In adversity, I have learned to rely on God’s strength, which is made perfect in my weakness.

 Finding joy in God alone, completely depending and relying on him, made little sense to me as a young believer when much of my life seemed idyllic.
 Though I had a disability from infancy, my twenties were exceptionally easy.
 Life was good.
 I had financial stability, a flourishing career, a strong marriage, meaningful relationships, and fun activities.
 While I knew the Lord and he was important to me, I could also could go days without much time in his word or in prayer and scarcely notice.

-FINDING JOY THROUGH SUFFERING
+JOY AND SUFFERING

 Yet over the following decades, as life grew more difficult, I began to understand what Habakkuk was talking about.
 There were years when the olive crop had failed and there were no sheep in the pen and no cattle in the stalls, years when every day was filled with struggle and pain, years when nothing I did was successful or bore fruit.
 It was in those years that I first experienced real joy, a joy that deepened and became more sure and more lasting through my suffering.